square/microsite/_pages/mobile-interview-project.md

 ## Use What You Know

 We’re looking to see you at your best – as such, please use the language and frameworks you’re most comfortable with on your chosen mobile platform.
-This means that if you’re most proficient with Objective-C or Java, use that – while Swift or Kotlin are preferred, being comfortable and proficient with your choices is more imporant in our evaluation.
-Similarly, please don't feel pressured to use SwiftUI or Compose.
+This means that if you’re most proficient with Objective-C or Java, use that – while Swift or Kotlin are preferred, being comfortable and proficient with your choices is more important in our evaluation.
+Similarly, don’t feel pressured to use SwiftUI, Compose, and/or other libraries and techniques with which you are unfamiliar.

 ## Show Us Your Strengths